mrn-aglic/datapipelines-airflow-book/chapter07/README.md

 minio local s3 for some of the other DAGs.
 You can run it multiple times without worry of errors (tested it).

-The DAG does two things:
+The DAG does two (number two is disabled) things:
 1. copies the mnist.pkl.gz file from local file system to the minio instance s3 bucket.
 Note that this functionality can be removed once minio client starts working properly.
 Read _LocalS3_init_ service section.
-2. For some odd reason, the `aws_conn` connection id cannot be used if only defined as an environment variable.
-The conn id needs to be visible from airflow UI, which is why the second functionality tests whether aws_conn is present in the `settings.Session` of airflow, and if not, adds it.
+2. Adds `aws_conn` connection id to the airflow
+UI if it is not present there. **This doesn't seem to be necessery at all**.
+However, I needed it when I first added the connection string to the `.env` file.
+Probably because part of the connection string was
+URL encoded. <br/> **_I'm really not sure why it worked when added to UI and with only part of the connection string URL encoded_**. <br/> **In summary, you most likely won't need to run this part of the DAG.**

-## DAGs in this chapter
+## DAGs in this part (folder)
 1. _setup_env_dag - use this DAG to setup some pre requirements for using minio local s3.
 2. 01_s3_copy_object - this DAG creates in the minio s3